lhphancs/Ebay-Profit-Calculator-Angular4/src/README.txt

 ##### Profit calculator usage notes #####
-  * Profit calculator assumes that buyer pays for shipping
+  * Profit calculator assumes that seller pays for shipping
   * Shipping rates are based on eBay's rate as of 3/25/18